Scenario 3

 Exercises: describe, lineage

-Two silent bugs to watch for: a stale max(order_date) that quietly shrinks the 180-day window, and a category field with nulls, whitespace, or mixed case that breaks category-loyal logic later.
+Two common bugs: a stale max(order_date) that silently shrinks the 180-day window, and a category field with nulls, whitespace, or mixed case that breaks category-loyal logic.

 Create a 180-day customer activity model by store.

 If the max order date is more than a few days old, decide whether to anchor the window on current_date or on max(order_date).
-If categories are dirty, decide on exclude-versus-coalesce now.
+If categories are dirty, decide exclude-vs-coalesce now.

 Exercises: warehouse, dbt_show on rolling-window anchor and distinct categories

-The reusable intermediate model - not the segment model yet.
-Per-customer x store aggregates over the trailing 180 days: transaction_count, avg_transaction_value, max_transaction_value, and category_transaction_count at customer x store x category grain.
+Reusable intermediate model (not the segment model yet).
+Per customer x store aggregates over the trailing 180 days: transaction_count, avg_transaction_value, max_transaction_value, and category_transaction_count at customer x store x category grain.

 Create a segment model for VIPs, big spenders, and category-loyal customers, built on top of the activity model.

-Building this as its own model is the design choice that pays back for years.
-Verify the 180-day window is applied consistently and that the grain is customer x store (with customer x store x category for the category counts).
+Verify the 180-day window is applied consistently.
+Grain is customer x store (with customer x store x category for the category counts).

 Exercises: file edits, model creation

-Built on top of the activity layer.
+Built on the activity layer.
 Expected columns: customer identifier, store_name, segment_name, transaction_count, avg_transaction_value, max_transaction_value, category, category_transaction_count.
-Verify multi-segment logic and confirm thresholds match the definitions above.
+Verify multi-segment logic and thresholds.

 Compile and preview the segment model.
 Exclude customers with no segment.